filecoin-project/fvm-docs/docs/index.md

 Currently, solutions like Textile's Filecoin bridges to NEAR, Polygon, and Ethereum are operating without a Layer 1 commitment on the Filecoin network.

 With smart contracts on FVM, you can harvest Layer 2 systems to commit onto Layer 1 of the Filecoin blockchain.
-You can provide consensus-backed commitments to make solutions like bridges, oracles, payment networks, rollups, and more end-to-end provable and traceable.
+You can provide consensus-backed commitments to make solutions, like bridges, oracles, payment networks, rollups, and more, provable and traceable end-to-end.

 ## Smart storage markets